rewards-ai/rewards/README.md

 Getting started with RL is quite easy now a days.
 The workflow stays almost same.
 You create your environment.
 This environment is either used for from Open AI's `gym` or we make custom environment using `pygame` and `unity`.
 After environment creation we go for making deep RL agents, by creating our model using `tensorflow` or `pytorch` etc.

-So the bottleneck mostly lies in the environment creation, integrating the environment with different libraries like `gym` to make agents around it and finding that best reward function.
+So the bottleneck mostly lies in the environment creation, integrating the environment with different libraries like `gymnasium` to make agents around it and finding that best reward function.
 It becomes very hectic to manage all these experimentation process all by yourself.

 Introducing **rewards**, a low code RL training and experimentation platform powered by rewards.ai, rewards lets us to do those in some few lines of code.
 Manage all your RL experimentation and integration code in just few lines of code.